Host blacklisted - Found on Realtime Black List server blocklist.address.is.wrong.spamhaus.org

 09/30/2007 update: Click here to read about how I can similarly block around 60% of spam just by arbitrarily listing 42% of the internet.

-Based on this data, and the recommendations of other trusted blacklist operators and anti-abuse folks, I personally would not use APEWS to filter incoming mail.
+Based on this data, and the recommendations of other trusted blocklist operators and anti-abuse folks, I personally would not use APEWS to filter incoming mail.

 Controversy and Commentary

-The blacklist is considered controversial by many other blacklist operators, ISP abuse staff, and anti-spam advocates.
+The blocklist is considered controversial by many other blocklist operators, ISP abuse staff, and anti-spam advocates.

-Matthew Sullivan, SORBS maintainer, indicates that as of August 9, 2007, SORBS will no longer be publishing the APEWS blacklist zones via DNS.
+Matthew Sullivan, SORBS maintainer, indicates that as of August 9, 2007, SORBS will no longer be publishing the APEWS blocklist zones via DNS.

-Claus V. Wolfhausen, maintainer of UCEPROTECT, another German-run blacklist, indicates that UCEPROTECT will no longer publish the APEWS blacklist zones.
-(Previously: Claus warned that unless APEWS were to make immediate, significant changes to its policies, UCEPROTECT will no longer publish the APEWS blacklist zones.)
+Claus V. Wolfhausen, maintainer of UCEPROTECT, another German-run blocklist, indicates that UCEPROTECT will no longer publish the APEWS blocklist zones.
+(Previously: Claus warned that unless APEWS were to make immediate, significant changes to its policies, UCEPROTECT will no longer publish the APEWS blocklist zones.)

 Suresh Ramasubramanian, respected anti-abuse manager for large mailbox provider Outblaze, categorizes APEWS as “meant to be used by fools.”